Deanshanger: Local amenities

-There is a parish church (Holy Trinity, Church of England) and a Methodist chapel, a post office, a pub and two members' clubs (sports and social, Conservative club), a pharmacy, a hairdresser, a pizza and kebab takeaway, a Chinese and fish and chips takeaway, a mobile takeaway, and other village stores and newsagent's shops including a greengrocers.
-In December 2015, The Co-operative Food opened a store on the High Street, where The Fox & Hounds Public House was situated, previously planned to be a Morrisons.
+There is a parish church (Holy Trinity, Church of England) and a Methodist chapel, a cafe, a post office, a pub and two members' clubs (sports and social, Conservative club), a pharmacy, a hairdresser, a pizza and kebab takeaway, a Chinese and fish and chips takeaway, a mobile takeaway, and other village stores.

+In December 2015, The Co-operative Food opened a store on the High Street, where The Fox & Hounds Public House was situated.
 On the edge of the village on the A422, is a golf and country club, a hotel, an Indian restaurant and a petrol and service station.
-The town has a parish council office, which is a former school and Baptist Church, which was renovated in 2008.
+The village has a Parish Council office, which is a former school and Baptist Church, which was renovated in 2008.

 Football

 The village is home to Deanshanger Athletic Football Club, founded in 1946.
 The club consists of two men's teams (First and Reserves) who play in the North Bucks & District Football League, an under 18's team, competing in the Milton Keynes Youth Football League, and as of June 2017, a Ladies team, the first time the club has offered ladies football at a senior level.
 For children, there is a pre-school playgroup, youth club, and the junior football club, Deanshanger Colts.